Neha-Nayak/DAA_java/README.md

 10. Write Java programs to <br/>
 (a) Implement All-Pairs Shortest Paths problem using Floyd's algorithm.<br/>
 (b) Implement Travelling Sales Person problem using Dynamic programming.<br/><br/>
-11. Design and implement in Java to find a subset of a given set S = {Sl, S2,.....,Sn} of n positive integers whose SUM is equal to a given positive integer d.
-For example, if S ={1, 2, 5, 6, 8} and d= 9, there are two solutions {1,2,6}and {1,8}.
-Display a suitable message, if the given problem instance doesn't have a solution. <br/><br/>
-12. Design and implement in Java to find all Hamiltonian Cycles in a connected undirected Graph G of n vertices using backtracking principle.